tutsplus/make-the-leap-from-static-mockups-to-moving-prototypes/README.md

 We’ll use two tool that are easy to get started with; Invision and Principle.
 You’ll get tonnes of value for only a short time investment.

+#### Source Files Description:

+The source files contain a Sketch file ‘App Screens’ which was used to create the UI.
+This file was then imported to Principle, you’ll find the Principle file too, ‘animation.prd’

+The UI and layer system of Principle is very similar to Sketch, so its easy to jump across.
+Each artboard is a place in time.
+The arrows above the artboards indicate the transitions between the artboards.
+You can click on them to see details of the transition/animation.
+Don’t worry if it seems complex.
+Its better to create your own Principle file to start with, and gradually build up.

+Unfortunately Invision is a web based application, so I am unable to provide the editable source file.
+However, a zip is provided which you can click through and see how it should work when you’re finished.

+I advise using the Sketch file provided so you can focus on Prototyping, although its fine to use an app you’ve been working on yourself.
+With Principle and Invision, you’ll learn best if you create your own files from scratch.
+Then you can use mine to check if you’re stuck on some details.

 **Available on Tuts+ August 2016**